pfouto/babel-tutorial/C-Membership/README.md

 ## How to run

+- Run a contact node:

 ``docker network create babel-tutorial-net``

+- Then run any number of nodes, specifying the contact node:

 ``docker run --network babel-tutorial-net --rm -h node-1 --name node-1 -it babel-tutorial/c-membership sample_size=2``